susavlsh10/susavlsh10.github.io/_pages/about.md

 <meta name='description' content='This is a personal website of Susav Shrestha.
 Susav is a PhD candidate at Texas A&M Univeristy.
 Susav is studying Computer Engineering and focuses his research on optimizing deep learning systems.'>

-Computer Engineering | PhD student
+Computer Engineering | PhD candidate @ TAMU
 -------------------

 Working on democratizing deep learning and AI by building hardware efficient and scalable systems.

-I'm a third-year Computer Engineering Ph.D. candidate at Texas A&M University.
-I'm interested in efficient Machine Learning (ML), Natural Language Processing (NLP), and building hardware efficient systems.
+I'm a third-year Computer Engineering Ph.D. candidate at Texas A&M University being advised by [Dr. Narasimha Annapareddy](https://experts.tamu.edu/expert/narasimha-annapareddy/).
+I'm interested in efficient Machine Learning (ML), Natural Language Processing (NLP), Parallel, Distributed Computing and building hardware efficient systems.